lit/rfcs/rfcs/0000-rfc-forms.md

 - Update the value of a control.
 - Organize controls into groups
 - Validate or update groups
+- Form states should be serializable and can be used to update a form.
-- Allow for dynamic forms (e. g. arrays of controls etc.)
+- Allow for dynamic forms (e. g. arrays of controls or multi step wizards etc.)

 ### Non-Goals
 - The goal is not to provide a set of Validators.
 Validators should just be pure functions.
 They can be shared across projects, but it is not a goal to provide a library of common validators with this project.